-- Business Administration Mass Transfer Option--transfer to state universities including UMass and Westfield State University - Hospitality Managment Transfer Option--transfer to state universities including UMass and to Johnson & Wales University
+- · Business Administration Mass Transfer Option--transfer to state universities including UMass and Westfield State University - · Hospitality Managment Transfer Option--transfer to state universities including UMass and to Johnson & Wales University - Sport Management Option--transfer to state and private universities

 This program qualifies for MassTransfer, which guarantees credit transfer to Massachusetts state colleges and universities.
 MassTransfer will also grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.

 Depending on course selection, 100% of this program can be completed online.
 Go to Online Learning for more information.
 (B038)